 I've had many favorite preachers over the years who have preached

 inspiring sermons that have helped me tremendously in my Christian

 growth.
 My absolute favorite preacher (and I really mean this) is my own husband, Don Berg.

 To other people Don may or may not seem to be the most gifted speaker, but I hang on his every word when he preaches.
 Perhaps it is because of our close relationship.
 I know him so well, and so when he is sharing God's Word, I feel I can see his heart.

 I can't ever remember feeling bored or disinterested when my husband is preaching. :) More often than not I feel the Holy Spirit speaking to my heart through his sermon illustrations and delivery of God's truths.

 Some of my other favorite preachers of today and yesterday who have preached inspiring sermons that impacted my life:

-Perhaps I'll add more as they come to me in the coming months as I talk more about the sermon illustrations, sermon outlines, and truths from Scripture that really spoke to my heart.
+Perhaps I'll add more as I am reminded of them in the coming months, or as I talk more about the sermon illustrations, sermon outlines, and truths from Scripture that really spoke to my heart.